mattermost/mattermost-handbook/operations/research-and-development/engineering/integrations.md

 ### Documentation for plugins with multiple versions

-Different plugins have different branching strategies, depending on the versioning pattern they use.
-The master branch is the source of truth of the docs for the "current release" of a plugin, and archive "previous release" as a (version)-docs branch when docs need to change.
+If a plugin has documentation for multiple versions the master branch is the source of truth of the docs for the current release version of a plugin.
+Previous releases are archived as a (version)-docs branch when docs need to change.

 Every time we release a new minor or major version plugin we cut a new branch with docs and keep the branch forever so customers can still refer back to it.